 Global regulations, namely MiFID II has done much more than increase the value of compliance professionals and constrain the availability of a bank’s balance sheet.
-It’s changing the way the industry communicates and with it the fundamental nature of the relationships.
+It’s changing the way the industry communicates and with it the fundamental nature of the relationships – starting with digital transformation.

 A growing need to create more efficient and timely communication within the investment community is advancing the implementation of new technology solutions to facilitate better engagement between the buy side and sell side.
 Regulation largely initiated this spark in innovation, which caused investment managers to provide investors with greater transparency into the value of services consumed from the sell side.
 Now, an opportunity exists to transform traditional processes that have been the foundation of the long-established partnership between sell-side and buy-side firms.